USNS Mercy B-Roll Package

-200330-N-FK318-1002 LOS ANGELES (March 30, 2020) Video package of the inside of the hospital ship USNS Mercy (T-AH 19) March 30.
+20330-N-VI515-1001 LOS ANGELES (March 30, 2020) Video package of the inside of the hospital ship USNS Mercy (T-AH 19).
 Mercy deployed in support of the nation's COVID-19 response efforts, and will serve as a referral hospital for non-COVID-19 patients currently admitted to shore-based hospitals.
 This allows shore base hospitals to focus their efforts on COVID-19 cases.
 One of the Department of Defense's missions is Defense Support of Civil Authorities.
 DoD is supporting the Federal Emergency Management Agency, the lead federal agency, as well as state, local and public health authorities in helping protect the health and safety of the American people.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Abigayle Lutz)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Erwin Jacob Miciano)

 |Date Taken: